kauffman77/shellslayer/setup-files/level_00_less/README.md

 to get information on the `ls` command, `less` is used to allow paging up/down in the information displayed.

+Hint: scrolling through the below is fine but doing regular expression search for the Daemon may be more expedient.

 # Flavor
 Ten thousand thanks to you, brave paladin, for agreeing to help.
-Only the Daemon would dare interject amid expression gratitude to you!
+Only the Daemon would dare interject amid my expression gratitude to you!

 Thank you number     1 to you, paladin!
 Thank you number     2 to you, paladin!